Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Implementation and Experimental Properties

 Empirical size outcomes are obtained for $p \in \{10,50,500\}$ and samples of size $n=500$ with $\pi_{0}=0.25$ used as the starting point for generating recursive forecasts i.e. $n-k_{0}=375$.
-For the sample-split location of our test statistic we experiment with $\mu_{0} \in \{0.30,0.35,0.40,0.45\}$.
+For the sample-split location of our test statistic we experiment with $\mu_{0} \in \{0.35,0.40,0.45\}$.
 Results are collected in Table 1 below using 5000 Monte-Carlo replications and a nominal size of 10\%.
-It is here worth pointing out that the case $p=500$ implies an environment where the number of predictors exceeds the effective sample size of $n-k_{0}=375$.
+It is worth pointing out that the case $p=500$ implies an environment where the number of predictors exceeds the effective sample size of $n-k_{0}=375$.
 Recalling that our main result in Proposition 1 is obtained under $n\rightarrow \infty$, our chosen parameterisations of the pair $(n,p)$ is meant to illustrate the finite sample adequacy of our asymptotics even when $n$ lies below $p$ or is near $p$.

-As mentioned above the results presented below pertain to the test statistic labelled ${\cal D}_{n}^{d}(\mu_{0})$ as defined in (\ref{eq:eq22}).
-We also restrict our attention to an implementation that uses the long run variance estimator as defined in (\ref{eq:eq27}).
-The supplementary appendix accompanying this paper presents additional outcomes associated with alternative long run variance estimators and test statistic formulation.

-From the outcomes presented in Table 1 we can first point out the fact that the {\it one predictor at a time} approach based on ${\cal D}_{n}^{d}(\mu_{0})$ appears to be robust to the size of the predictor pool with almost identical size estimates obtained across $p=10$, $p=50$ and $p=500$ predictors.
+From Table 1 we can note that the {\it one predictor at a time} approach based on ${\cal D}_{n}^{d}(\mu_{0})$ appears to be robust to the dimension of the predictor pool with almost identical size estimates obtained across $p=10$, $p=50$ and $p=500$ predictors.
 This highlights the excellent approximation provided by our asymptotics even when $n-k_{0}$ is smaller than $p$.

-Outcomes can also be seen to be highly robust to alternative predictor dynamics and their persistence characteristics as expected from our result in Proposition 1.
-We can note for instance very little variability in size outcomes across the DGPs that span various persistence characteristics.
+Outcomes can also be seen to be robust to predictor persistence as expected from our result in Proposition 1.
 Equally importantly, we can highlight the fact that the chosen sample split location $\mu_{0}$ has very little influence on outcomes with almost identical empirical sizes obtained across all chosen magnitudes of $\mu_{0}$.
 This is particularly important as our earlier local power analysis suggested that choosing $\mu_{0}$ in the vicinity of 0.5 should result in better power outcomes, all other things being equal.